Sample Chapters from

 “Come at me or get out.”

 Narrowing her eyes, Karlani ran at Llew.
 Llew planted her feet and put up a fist to catch Karlani’s chin, but the Syakaran woman made a minute adjustment, skirted Llew’s attack and slammed her own fist into Llew’s cheek, knocking her back.
 Llew flailed, grasping for anything to prevent a fall, grabbed hold of Karlani’s shirt, pulled herself back up and drove the heel of her hand into Karlani’s nose.
-Karlani hit the floor, swearing, eyes streaming, her hands cupped over her bleeding, probably broken, nose.
+Karlani hit the floor, swearing, eyes streaming, her hands cupped over her bleeding nose—probably really broken, this time.
 Llew stepped over her, gripped her collar and dragged her to her feet.
 She avoided touching her, choosing not to add insult to injury, despite her own aches.
 She wasn’t too careful, though.

 “That’s twice now.”
 She pushed Karlani towards the door and into the gathering crowd that, thankfully, included none of her friends, or Aris.
 “Now, shove off, the lot of you!”